-Free transfers (“mutations à titre gratuity”) concern two categories: transfers by death (legal or testamentary successions) and inter vivos transfers (direct or indirect donations, shared donations (“donations-partage”) or manual donations).
+Transfers for no consideration (‘mutations à titre gratuites’) can be divided into two categories: transfers by death (legal or testamentary inheritances) and inter vivos transfers (direct or indirect, shared (‘donations-partage’) or manual gifts).

 Donations are subject to the same tax regime as successions pertaining to its taxable assets and rates.